DaoCloud/dao/man/docker-attach.1.md

 # Override the detach sequence

-If you want, you can configure a override the Docker key sequence for detach.
+If you want, you can configure an override the Docker key sequence for detach.
-This is is useful if the Docker default sequence conflicts with key squence you use for other applications.
-There are two ways to defines a your own detach key sequence, as a per-container override or as a configuration property on  your entire configuration.
+This is useful if the Docker default sequence conflicts with key sequence you use for other applications.
+There are two ways to define your own detach key sequence, as a per-container override or as a configuration property on  your entire configuration.